For Educators

 Can we eat lunch at the Museum?

 Yes, we recommend bringing lunch for your students to enjoy while at the Museum.
 Upon arrival you will receive a lunch location where you can both store your lunches and eat.
-On busy days, lunch times will be assigned by the Museum.

 Will the Museums restaurants and gift shop be open?